 The Client shall submit a report prepared by a suitably qualified person detailing the amenity features provided within the building for the purposes of improving the flexibility in use and operation and maintenance of the building.
-The report shall identify the exempted percentage GFA obtained under regulations, and the additional percentage of GFA provided for the amenities for which no exemption has been allowed.

-Where it can be demonstrated that provisions that serve to enhance operation and maintenance exist, to at least to the extent described in the referenced documents (see below), and where the Client has included a number of such facilities beyond those giving exemptions in the gross floor area calculations, then the credit shall be awarded.
+Where it can be demonstrated that provisions that serve to enhance operation and maintenance exist, the credit shall be awarded.